Generic Name: multivitamins with fluoride (MUL tee VYE ta min with FLOOR ide)

 Do not give this medicine to a child without medical advice.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Taking in too much fluoride can cause an irreversible condition called fluorosis.
 This condition can permanently damage teeth and possibly other cells in the body.

 The chewable tablet must be chewed or allowed to dissolve in the mouth before swallowing it.
 You may also allow the tablet to dissolve in drinking water, fruit juice, or infant formula (but not milk or other dairy products).

 Do not give a chewable tablet to a child younger than 4 years old.
 The child may choke on the tablet.
 Use only liquid forms of this medicine in young children.

-Measure the liquid form of multivitamins with fluoride using the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
+Measure the liquid form of Floriva using the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 The liquid may also be mixed with water, fruit juice, or infant formula.

 It is important to take Floriva regularly to get the most benefit.